aqaPayam/NakhBot/docs/domain/04-relationships.md

 * The other matched user does not need to pay again for the same Match.
 * Chat unlock does not expire in MVP.
 * Chat unlock remains active until the Match is unmatched, closed by admin/moderation, or closed because of account deletion or ban.
+* For chat unlock, FeatureUnlock is the access/payment source of truth.
+* ChatUnlock is only the Match-level chat marker connected to that FeatureUnlock.
+* Chat access should be allowed only when the related FeatureUnlock is active and the Match/ChatSession is still active.

 ### FeatureUnlock and Nakh